dalesgit/logseq-sd/pages/SD Training Jan 30, 2025.md

 	- music: *Opening of doors* (Will Ackerman) Youtube
 	- Pray as you go
 	- Nina: uses Gestalt method to interpret dreams (we are everything in our drfeams)
-	- Haydentltl institute in Henderson -- does a lot with dream: method usually in a group. tell the dream 3 times.
+	- Hayden institute in Henderson -- does a lot with dream: method usually in a group. tell the dream 3 times.
 "If it were my dream I would be curious about ....?
-	- temptation is to think of this as
+	- temptation is to think of this as **analysis**
 - Discussion
 	- Nina did dreamwork Jungian early.
 Also Allison some dreamwork.
 	- Only 1 woman in Bible had a dream: Sarah